AviatrixSystems/terraform-provider-aviatrix/docs/data-sources/aviatrix_all_network_domains.md

 ## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+Use above data source, the following attributes are exported:
 * `network_domain_list` - The list of all network domains
     * `name` - Network domain name.
     * `tgw_name` - AWS TGW name.